 As business becomes more and more global, obtaining an international trademark registration for your trademark is important.
 It is important because unlike the United States where the first to use a trademark governs, all foreign countries award trademark rights to the first to register their trademark.

 The United States Patent and Trademark Office allows a trademark owner to file a trademark application claiming an intent-to-use basis.
 Before the mark will register, the trademark owner must submit evidence of use in commerce.
 The trademark owner has six opportunities to provide evidence of use to the Trademark Office, which last three years from the date of the notice of allowance.
 Assuming no major refusals that need to be overcome, relying on an intent-to-use basis will allow the trademark owner to keep an application alive for about three and half to four years.

 Foreign countries do not require evidence of use before they will issue trademark registrations.
-Accordingly, a U.S. trademark applicant can file first in, for example, the European Union and then rely on Section 44(e) to get a registration in the U.S. Obviously, the key to this strategy is selecting a foreign a country that examines applications in a relatively expeditious manner.
+Accordingly, a U.S. trademark applicant can file first in, for example, the European Union, obtain an international trademark registration, and then rely on Section 44(e) to get a registration in the U.S. Obviously, the key to this strategy is selecting a foreign a country that examines applications in a relatively expeditious manner.
 The European Union expeditiously examines trademark applications, the Chinese Trademark Office does not.